How to watch the Saw movies in order

 Where to watch: Amazon Prime, and Apple TV+

-The twisted games of Jigsaw start in his namesake instalment, the eighth film in the franchise.
+The twisted games of Jigsaw start in his namesake installment, the eighth film in the franchise.
 An extended flashback that composes the entire first act shows his first experiment and the poor victims who suffered because of it.
 It’s not the entire first half, but it’s close enough, and if you want the full story from the start, this is where to go.

 Saw movies in order: Saw